TOE10G-IP with CPU reference design

 Description

-Read USER_TXLEN_REG and USER_RXLEN_REG to display total amount of transmitted data and received data.
-Next, read the global parameters (timer_val_end and timer_val_start) and calculate total time usage to display in usec, msec, or sec unit.
-Finally, transfer performance is calculated and displayed in MB/s unit.
+This function displays the total amount of transmitted and received data.
+It reads the ‘USER_TXLEN_INTREG’ and ‘USER_RXLEN_INTREG’ registers, then reads global parameters: ‘timer_val’ and ‘timer_ upper_val’ to calculate the total time usage, converting the time to usec, msec, or sec units.
+Finally, the transfer performance is calculated and displayed in MB/s.

 int toe_recv_test(void)